Councilman Thomas P. Hand

 Tom received a Bachelors degree in business and a Masters degree in Labor Relations and Policy Studies from the SUNY Empire.
 He also taught at Dowling College as an Adjunct Lecturer for the Business Department and is interested in working closely with the Town’s workforce to develop programs and operational strategy to better serve Town residents.

-Tom serves as an associate board member of Junior Achievement of New York and is a Trustee for the Christina Renna Foundation, a non-profit organization which assists in research for children’s cancer.
+Tom served as an associate board member of Junior Achievement of New York and is a Trustee for the Christina Renna Foundation, a non-profit organization which assists in research for children’s cancer.
 He has also dedicated his time to the American Cancer Society, the March of Dimes and United Way.
-He is a member of St. Rose of Lima R.C. parish in Massapequa and has been a resident of Massapequa Park since 1995, where he resides with his wife and two daughters.
+He is a member of St. Rose of Lima R.C. parish in Massapequa.
+He and his wife, proud parents of two daughters, have been residents of Massapequa Park since 1995.